Hello, I’m captain Tom Drohan.

 Tours From Gig Harbor

-Tours from the Gig Harbor Rent-A-Boat Dock at Anthony’s Restaurant 8829 N. Harborview Dr. Gig Harbor, WA 98332 Very limited, free on-street parking.
+Tours gathers at the bench on walk down to the dock at Anthony’s Restaurant 8829 N. Harborview Dr. Gig Harbor, WA 98332 Very limited, free on-street parking.
 Restaurant parking lot is off limits during dining hours.
 Try Franklin St. one street up the hill, walk down the Finholm view-climb stairs and cross the street.

 Click here for map of the Gig Harbor departure location